 By 1929, Butler had made 11,000 placements and cultivated a list of 1,900 registered extras.
-Most African American extras made an average of $7.50 a day, though some who performed specialty roles were given $20-35 per day.
+Most African American extras made an average of $7.50 a day, though some who performed specialty roles were paid $20-35 per day.
 During the early 1930s, an average of 30 African Americans were cast as extras every day, sometimes more than 300 per production.

 To keep an eye on emerging talent, Butler checked in with his old contacts in South Central Los Angeles, scouted local churches, and attended amateur singing contests.

 It was at one of those amateur contests where Butler first heard Louise Beavers sing.
 He reached out to convince her to audition for films and shortly after Beavers began booking on-screen roles.
 She went on to appear in over 150 films during her career, including her much lauded performance as Delilah Johnson in Imitation of Life (1934).
 Central Casting cast extras for Imitation of Life, including 550 people for a funeral scene.
 Butler cast the scene and got the extras to set with only an hour’s notice.

 One of those 550 extras was Hattie McDaniel.
 Butler cast McDaniel in over a hundred extra and bit parts between 1932 and 1938.
 In 1939, McDaniel got her big break by landing the role of Mammy in Gone with the Wind.
 The role earned her an Academy Award for Best Supporting Actress, making her the first African American to win an Academy Award.